 Judges will evaluate the proposals based on the application form and pitch presentation delivered on 1 December 2017.
 They will give a higher priority to proposals which:

 - Are in the areas of plant or cell-free synthetic biology and provide a valuable contribution to the field.

 - Deliver training and knowledge exchange.

 - Promote exchange between Cambridge and Norwich OpenPlant partner institutes.

 - Have a tangible outcome that can be readily shared.

-- Promote interdisciplinary working and exchange.
+- Promote interdisciplinary working.

 - Address focus areas of the OpenPlant initiative e.g. open technologies and responsible innovation.